Dorothy DeBorba

-Dorothy Adele DeBorba (March 28, 1925 – June 2, 2010) was an American child actress of Portuguese descent who was a regular in the Our Gang series of short subjects as the leading lady from 1930 to 1933.
+Dorothy Adele DeBorba (March 28, 1925 – June 2, 2010) was an American child actress who was a regular in the Our Gang series of short subjects as the leading lady from 1930 to 1933.

 Early life

 Dorothy Adelle DeBorba was raised in Livermore, California.
 Of Portuguese Azorean ancestry, she came from a show business background.
 Her mother was a singer-dancer-actress, and her father was a drummer in Paul Whiteman's band.

 Our Gang

 Dorothy DeBorba began her career at age five.
 She impressed Hal Roach with her ability to cry on cue.
 Her debut was an auspicious one: in Pups Is Pups (1930), she plays Jackie Cooper's younger sister.